Manishearth/ChatExchange/README.md

    *Note that Ubuntu comes with an old version of `pip` that is not compatible any more with the latest version of `requests`.
 It will be broken after you installed `requests`, except if you update it before (or afterwards) with `easy_install pip` or `pip install --upgrade pip` (that one works only before).*
  - python-websockets for the experimental websocket listener (`pip install websocket-client`).
 This module is optional, without it `initSocket()` from SEChatBrowser will not work

+The package has a number of additional development requirements;
+install them with

+    pip install chatexchange[dev]

+or `.[dev]` if you are in the top directory of a local copy of the source.

 ## Shortcuts

 1. `make install-dependencies` will install the necessary Python package dependencies into your current environment (active virtualenv or system site packages)